Topical Steroid Withdrawals and Steroid Phobia

 Summary

-I am passionate about this topic, she was hospitalised after her experience with oral steroids.
-Examples of me addressing questions regarding topical steroids and topical steroid withdrawal are below.
+Kiri (AMPERNA founder) "I am very passionate about this topic as I was hospitalised after my experience with oral steroids.
+Examples of me addressing questions regarding prescribed steroids and topical steroid withdrawal are below."

-@ampernaskin How to help steroid withdrawl - I started my skincare brand from my own personal struggles with my skin & health in general.
+@ampernaskin How to help steroid withdrawal - I started my skincare brand from my own personal struggles with my skin & health in general.
 If you need help feel free to email me anytime info@amperna.com 📧 #topicalsteroidwithdrawal #acne #acnetreatment #acneskin #acneremoval #acnecheck #eczema #eczematok #perioraldermatitis #skin #skincare #skincaretips #skinhelp ♬ Escapism.
 Sped up (Official) - RAYE & 070 Shake

 @ampernaskin How to help my skin - Kiri helps her customers 1:1 with her skincare company Amperna Probiotic Skincare.
 If you need help with a skin concern such as Acne, Eczema, Perioral Dermatitis, Rosacea Etc you can email us at info@amperna.com #skincare #skincaretips #bestskincare #holistichealth #holistic #acne #acnehelp #bestacneproducts #acneproneskin #tsw ♬ Aesthetic - Tollan Kim